DFHack/dfhack/docs/guides/quickfort-library-guide.rst

 ~~~~~~~~~~~~~~~~~

 The aquifer tap helps you create a safe, everlasting source of fresh water from
 a light aquifer.
-See the step-by-step guide, including informaton on how to
+See the step-by-step guide, including information on how to
 create a drainage system so your dwarves don't drown when digging the tap, by
 running ``quickfort run library/aquifer_tap.csv -n /help``.